The best New Zealand whitebait fritters recipe

-Whitebait are highly prized little fishies collected en masse from New Zealand rivers and eaten whole in buttery, whitebait fritters.
+Whitebait are highly prized little fishes collected en masse from New Zealand rivers and eaten whole in buttery, whitebait fritters.

 Whitebait is most commonly served in fritters.
 In this NZ whitebait fritters recipe, we’ve used a small amount of flour, which I think gives the best result.
 But fritters can be made using just egg, or egg white, more like an omelette.

-2 eggs, lightly beaten (we love Woodland Free Range)
+- 2 eggs, lightly beaten (we love Woodland)

-Parsley, chives, cress and rocket for garnish (we love Superb Herbs)
+- Parsley, chives, cress and rocket for garnish (we love Superb Herb)

-Allow it to cook, ie. let the egg set, until golden on one side (use egg-flip to peek under).
+- Melt butter in a good quality, heavy pan and place a large spoonful of the fritter mixture in the pan.
+Shape into round fritters and cook until the egg is set or until golden on one side (use egg-flip to peek under).
 You do not need to wait for the fish to go white.
 Then gently flip over as you would an omelette and cook the other side for 20 seconds.

 This recipe makes 2 big fritters or about 6 medium fritters.
 Serve the fritters with freshly ground salt and pepper, more freshly squeezed lemon, aioli or tartare sauce plus a garnish of green goodness as you feel.